Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Do you happen to own a clingy velcro dog that follows you everywhere?
 Does your dog follow you even into the bathroom, never leaving you alone?
 If so, you may want to encourage more independent behaviors.
-So aim to recognize and praise and reward your dog when you catch him acting independently.
+So aim to recognize, praise and reward your dog when you catch him acting independently.

-For example, praise and reward him for holding a sit/stay out of your view in another room, praise him for exploring the yard at a distance from you, praise him when he isn't following you everywhere around the home, praise him for sleeping at a mat at a distance rather than your dog sleeping glued at your feet.
+For example, praise and reward him for holding a sit/stay out of your view in another room, praise him for exploring the yard at a distance from you, praise him when he isn't following you everywhere around the home, praise him for sleeping at a mat at a distance rather than sleeping glued at your feet.